-The proposed model considers many factors and as a result, Basic insurance premiums would be highly personalized to better reflect the risks associated with the drivers using the vehicle.
+The proposed model will consider many factors and as a result, Basic insurance premiums will be highly personalized to better reflect the risks associated with the drivers using the vehicle.

-However, customers should be aware that under the proposed model at-fault crashes would have a greater impact than they do today.
+Customers should be aware that under the new model at-fault crashes will have a greater impact than they do today.
+Learn more about how we're making rates more fair.
 We also encourage you to review some customer examples we have available.

 Our current model is vehicle-based where crashes are attached to the vehicle owner.
 That means a person who is at-fault for a crash in a vehicle that is not insured by them, can then insure their own vehicle and be treated as if they have never had an at-fault crash.
 This is unfair to those drivers who have a crash-free record.
 Approximately 20% of crashes are caused by a driver other than the registered owner or principal operator.

 A driver-based system means crashes follow the driver, not the vehicle.